 Will the fares be worked out on a distance travelled basis?
 This is likely to be the most suitable option if your routes can change depending on the customers’ requirements.
 Or will a set fare be in place for pre-determined journeys?
 This option is more relevant for set routes, such as to and from certain hotels or conference centres.

 As well as the distance of the journey itself, you’ll also need to consider extra fees too.
 For example, will there be a fee if passengers exceed the set luggage limit per person?
 How much luggage you can take will usually be determined by the vehicle you choose, as well as what target audience and type of airport you’ll be working with the most.

 Similarly, will you charge for wait times, and if so, how much?
-To work this out, you’ll need to consider fuel and parking costs, as well as take into account how many other trips, if any, you could have made in the waiting time as well.
+To work this out, you’ll need to consider parking and fuel costs (you may want to think about a fuel card), as well as take into account how many other trips, if any, you could have made in the waiting time as well.

 On top of this, also consider what your operating hours will be.
 Is there demand for a round-the-clock service?
 Or will you track the key flight arrival and departure times and match your services accordingly?

 The amount you spend on your vehicle – whether bought or leased – can also be factored into the pricing options you offer.

 While hotels and accommodation places are key places to look for potential customers, there are also numerous other opportunities to find your target audience.
 Depending on the demographic that you wish to focus on, this could include: